 Art Gallery of NSW

-The gallery is well known for their Wednesday night music programs so while we can’t visit we can enjoy their online offerings like this very stirring performance from Papua New Guinea-born Sydney-based soul singer, Ngaiire.
+The gallery is well known for its Wednesday night music programs, so while we can’t visit we can enjoy their online offerings like this very stirring performance from Papua New Guinea-born Sydney-based soul singer, Ngaiire.

 Find more on their website and using the hastag #TogetherInArt